 The cycle of life has many stages–childhood, adolescence, adulthood, and seniority.
 While humans take decades to experience these life stages, most pets go through life at an accelerated rate.
-The general rule is this: Our pets can age roughly 7 years for each one of ours.
+The general rule is this: Our pets can age roughly seven years for each one of ours.
 However, aging is influenced by many factors such as size, breed, lifestyle, and overall health management.
-Our goal in senior pet care is to enhance both quality of life and longevity through diligent veterinary wellness care.
+Our goal in senior pet care is to enhance both qualities of life and longevity through diligent veterinary wellness care.

 Our senior veterinary exams include the following basic tests:

 Morton Small Animal Clinic offers a senior pet wellness program that includes bi-annual physical examinations, preventive vaccines, parasite control, and diet and nutrition planning.
-The early detection and treatment of medical concerns allows your companion animal to experience the least invasive procedures and optimum level of care, leading to added years of health and vigor.
+The early detection and treatment of medical concerns will allow your companion animal to experience the least invasive procedures and optimum level of care, leading to added years of health and vigor.